 My Own Decluttering Project and What I Purged

-- Books I’ve outgrown.
+- Books I’d outgrown.
 These are books I purchased for a season of my life that has come and gone.
 An example is that toddler book.

-- Books I’ve had on my shelves for years and have never read.
-Sorry, Leslie Sansone.
+- Books I’d had on my shelves for years and had never read.
+Sorry, Leslie Sansone!

-- Books that are so old it’s embarrassing.
+- Books that were so old it was embarrassing.
 That home decor book is from the 90s!

 What To Do with Your Books Once You’re Ready to Let Go